 Previously I talked about the three most common types of Dog Aggression; Dominant Aggressive, Territorial, and Predatory.
 In this article, I will discuss the different motivations for Offensively Aggressive, Defensively Aggressive, and Fearful Aggressive dogs and how to recognise your husky’s body language in each of these classifications of Aggressive Dog.

 These classifications are categorised as Aggressive, but the motivation for these dogs to be aggressive is very different.
 When you know and understand what drives these dogs to be aggressive, you can also better gauge your chances of being bitten by any of these aggressive dogs.

 As this is National Dog Bite Prevention Week, those of us who work in the field of training and dogs hope that by presenting information on being able to read the body language of dogs, better understanding the motivation that causes these dogs to be aggressive, and to bite, we can help prevent dog bites from ever even happening in the first place.

 The Offensively Aggressive Dog

-An Offensively Aggressive Dog will feel both anger and confidence in conjunction to being aggressive.
-Their aggression stems from being overly confident and is the opposite issue to a Defensively Aggressive Dog.
-That means that these dogs are the most likely to launch an offensive attack on a person or animal and the combination of anger and confidence could make the nature of the attack particularly intense with increased chance of repeated puncture bites being leveled at their target.
-These dogs are at a high very risk to bite a human.
+An Offensively Aggressive Dog will feel both anger and confidence in conjunction with being aggressive.
+Their aggression stems from being overly confident and is the opposite of a Defensively Aggressive Dog.
+That means that these dogs are the most likely to launch an offensive attack on a person or animal, and the combination of anger and confidence could make the nature of the attack particularly intense, with an increased chance of repeated puncture bites being levelled at their target.
+These dogs are at a very high risk of biting a human.